 Here $\Str^1$ collects several standard non-endpoint Strichartz norms with the appropriate scaling.
-The envelope preserving property here asserts that dyadic frequency envelope bounds are preserved in the estimates for both the nonlinear expressions $R$, $\DA^{3}$, $\bfA_{0}^{3}$ and $\DA_{0}^{3}$ and for corresponding differences.
-In particular, for each of the above bounds we freely gain $\ell^1$ dyadic summability of the above norms.
+Since we work with solutions with $\ell^{2}$ dyadic summability, by the envelope preserving property, for each of the above bounds we freely gain $\ell^1$ dyadic summability of the above norms.
 One should think of all these cubic nonlinear expressions above as playing perturbative roles in the analysis.
-For details, see \cite[Theorem~9.2]{OTYM1}.
+We remark that these expressions obey nice difference bounds as well; for details, see \cite[{Definition~9.1 and Theorem~9.2}]{OTYM1}.